0xProject/0x-docs/docs/tx-relay-api/tx-relay-faq.md

 <summary>I received a `No liquidity` error.
 Help!</summary>

 This error is typically triggered when there is no good market for the token pairs selected.
-It might also indicate

 </details>